If you’ve ever tried to purchase a vegan protein powder, your first reaction was probably analysis paralysis. Why are there so many options?

 Price: $2.81 / serving

-How to Choose a Vegan Protein Powder
+How to Choose the Best Vegan Protein Powder for You

 If you’re not convinced, or you just really love shopping, there are lots of other options to explore.
 Choosing a good plant-based protein powder essentially comes down to three factors: